Fall 2021 Course Delivery

 Make Payment Arrangements

-Payment arrangements must be made by payment deadlines
+For Fall or Spring: Payment arrangements must be made by payment deadlines.

 - Receive a Confirmed Financial Aid Award from BHCC; or

-- Supply third party commitment documentation to the Student Payment Office; and
+- Supply third party commitment documentation to Student Central; and

 - Payment of Health Insurance or complete waiver of health insurance (if registering for nine or more credits).

 For Summer, payment arrangements must be made by payment deadlines.

 - Log into BHCCselfservice.

 - Click on Student Finance to view your Account Summary.

 - Click on Make a Payment and then Pay in Full; if there is an Amount to Pay.

 The waitlist system gives students a fair and equitable opportunity to add courses that are currently full/closed/have 0 seats available but might become available in the future.
 Being on a waitlist does not guarantee registration for the course.